resonyze/nvim/README.md

 # nvim

-This was not an easy to setup.
+This was not easy to setup.